Super Mario Bros. (film): Casting

-After securing the rights to the film, Lightmotive began the casting for the characters.
+After securing the film rights, Lightmotive began the casting for the characters.
 Hoffman continued to express interest in portraying Mario.
 However, Arakawa did not believe that he was right for the role.
 DeVito was offered both the role of Mario and director.
 Arnold Schwarzenegger and Michael Keaton were approached to play Koopa, but both turned down the role.
 The studio considered Tom Hanks for the role of Luigi, but a string of recent box-office failures dropped him from consideration.
 Actors Bob Hoskins and John Leguizamo were ultimately cast as Mario and Luigi.

 Initially, Hoskins disliked the script and did not want to do another children's film: "I'd done Roger Rabbit.
 I'd done Hook.
 I didn't want to become like Dick Van Dyke."
 Hoskins wondered how he would prepare for the role, saying, "I'm the right shape.
 I've got a mustache.
 I worked as a plumber's apprentice for about three weeks and set the plumber's boots on fire with a blowtorch."
 Producer Roland Joffé kept sending Hoskins new script revisions until finally, the actor agreed.
 Co-director Jankel said, "Bob was a no brainer [...]
 Unabashed shameless physical type casting.
 Bob was brilliant at assuming the character, in a slightly amplified way that would be in keeping with his supposed subsequent game iteration."

 Leguizamo said, "What I liked about the script was the adventure and the action that was involved".
 He joked that "You always see a lot of Italians playing Latin people, like Al Pacino did in Scarface.
 Now it's our turn!"
 Jankel said, "John was a brilliant up and coming stand-up comic and actor [...]
 We went to see him at Second City, and we were 100% sold.
 He had a wonderful combination of empathy and irreverence but was entirely without guile.
 It was not specifically scripted to be cast with a Hispanic or Latino actor, but it made perfect sense that the Mario Bros. themselves should be this contemporary unconventional family, so the small unit of just two, couldn't be pegged as one thing or another."
 Mojo Nixon said he was cast as Toad because the production wanted an actual musician for the character, but their first choice Tom Waits was unavailable.
 Nixon's agent pitched him to casting as a "third-rate Tom Waits—for half-price".